 The lungs, intestines, kidneys, liver and internal reproductive organs are nearly fully developed.
 With the development of all the internal organs, the embryo is now at a particularly sensitive stage.
 For this reason, it is important that the mother-to-be continues to abstain from anything that may adversely affect the baby’s development such as alcohol, nicotine, drugs and certain medicines.
 Get into the habit of always consulting your health care provider before taking any medication during your pregnancy.

-If you are overweight when you start your pregnancy, speak with your midwife or dietician for dietary advice, recommendations and support.
-We recommend gaining as little as possible if you’re overweight when you start your pregnancy.
-The reason for this is that being overweight is associated with a greater risk of complications during pregnancy and childbirth, both for the mother and the baby.
+If you’re overweight when you conceive, it’s a good idea to speak with your health care provider or dietician for dietary advice, recommendations and support.
+The reason for this is that mothers-to-be who are overweight are at greater risk of complications—for both the mother and the baby—during the pregnancy and birth.

 Alcohol and nicotine